Atrium Summer Math Institute

 Educators write thoughtfully during the Atrium School Summer Institute professional development for PreK – Grade 8 teachers.

-In 2026, we are offering two workshops:
+We are offering two workshops:

 • Designing Projects that Challenge and Contextualize, for Middle School educators (Grades 5–9)